licensee/licensee/README.md

 Because that's silly in the context of how software is developed today.
 You wouldn't put a copyright notice on each page of a book.
 Besides, it's a lot of work, as there's no standardized, cross-platform way to describe a project's license within a comment.

-Checking the actual text into version control is definitive, so that's what this project does.
+Checking the actual text into version control is definitive, so that's what this project looks at.

 ## Updating the licenses